Everest Base Camp with Island Peak Expedition - 16 Days

 How much does EBC with Island Peak Cost in Spring and Autumn?

 The Outfitter Nepal's Island Peak Climbing package, which also covers a trek to Everest Base Camp, ranges between US$ 2000 and US$ 2600.
 For a group of 5 to 8 people, the cost of peak climbing goes to be around US$ 2000 per person, while for a group of 2 to 4, it cost around US$ 2250 per pax.
-If you are a solo trekker, the cost turns out to be US$ 2600 for our standard Island Peak Climbing Package with EBC.
+If you are a solo trekker, the cost turns out to be US$ 2600 for our standard Island Peak Expedition Package with EBC.

 The package can be customized according to your convenience.
 However, the overall cost will alter if you want to add better accommodation and other amenities.
 Trip customization is possible with Outfitter Nepal with prior notice.
 Likewise, if you want to add more side trails to your itinerary, we are thrilled to help you with that as well.